sirix777/cycle-orm-factory/README.md

 For more information about Cycle ORM, see the [Cycle ORM documentation](https://cycle-orm.dev/docs).

 ## Migrator Commands
-The `Sirix\Cycle\Command\Migrator` namespace provides some commands for managing database migrations and the cached Cycle ORM schema.
+This package provides console commands for managing database migrations and the cached Cycle ORM schema.
 These commands are built with symfony/console and can be used directly (note that direct usage of Symfony Console requires manual registration of commands).
 For Laminas/Mezzio applications, you can optionally integrate with `laminas-cli` by installing it as an additional package, which automatically registers all commands.

+Important:
+- Migration-related commands are registered only if the optional `cycle/migrations` package is installed.
+- If the migrations package is not installed, these commands will not be registered and will not appear in CLI help.
+- Non-migration commands (like `cycle:cache:clear`) are always available.
+- You can force-disable migration command registration by setting the environment variable `CYCLE_MIGRATIONS_DISABLED` to a truthy value: `1`, `true`, `yes`, or `on` (case-insensitive).
+To explicitly keep migrations enabled, set it to a falsy value such as `0`, `false`, `no`, or `off`, or simply omit the variable.

 ### 1. `cycle:migrator:run` Command